The Athens Housing Authority Public Housing Program

 Applying for an Apartment

-The application process is hosted online at this link: Apply Here.
-Instructions with screenshots are posted at this link: Instructions.
+Here is a link to our FAQ with instructions on how to apply and the next steps in the process: FAQ.
+The application link is found under the question How Do I Apply? in the FAQ.
 The applicant portal will be the primary way AHA communicates with applicants as they go through the application process.
 In the portal, you can manage your selected preferences, update your contact information, and see your position on the waiting list.

 AHA will provide designated computers for applicants to use in the lobby, but the portal will work on phones, tablets, and any other computers that access the internet.